Synonym(s)

 Differential diagnosisThis section has been translated automatically.

 Lichen planus pemphigoides: Coincidence of lichen planus and bullous pemphigoid (bP).
-Detection of bP-AK in non-lesional skin.
+Detection of bP-AK in lesional and non-lesional skin.

-Bullous pemphigoid: Urticular papules, subepithelial blisters; no evidence of typical lichen planus efflorescences.
+Bullous pemphigoid: Urticarial papules, subepithelial blisters; no evidence of typical lichen planus efflorescences.
 Detection of bP-AK.

-Dermatitis herpetiformis: Disseminated, intensely pruritic/burning or prickly-painful, 0.1-0.2 cm, grouped, reddened papules, also vesicles that erode rapidly.
-This multicolored efflorescent spot can be seen mainly on the elbows and buttocks.
+Dermatitis herpetiformis: Disseminated, very itchy/burning or stinging/painful, 0.1-0.2 cm large, grouped, reddened papules, also vesicles, which erode quickly.
+This colorful efflorescence spot purri is mainly detectable in the area of the elbows and buttocks.

 TherapyThis section has been translated automatically.